-Members on restricted duty will be assigned restricted duties within the Division as designated by the Chief.
-Bureau Commanders will notify the Personnel Office of positions in their bureau in which a member on restricted duty may be utilized.
-The Personnel Office will maintain a list of restricted duty positions, restricted duty members, and the restriction on each member.
-Bureau Commanders may contact the Personnel Office when they have a need for a restricted duty member, and if a member is available, then contact the member's Bureau Commander to coordinate duties.
+Members on restricted duty will be assigned restricted duties within the Division as designated by the Chief or designee(s).
+The Personnel Office will maintain a list of restricted duty members and the restriction on each member.
 Members on restricted duty shall be provided restricted duty on their assigned shift unless the member voluntarily agrees to work a different shift.